Average Insurance Settlement for a Neck and Back Injury

-What Factors Influence Your Settlement for a Neck or Back Injury?
+What Factors Influence the Average Settlement for Car Accident Neck or Back Injuries?

 These injuries leave many people in considerable pain and some require surgery to correct.

 - Your medical bills.
 Keep everything, even receipts for prescription and over-the-counter medicines.
 Mild whiplash might only require a brace and some ibuprofen.
 More serious back or neck injuries could require surgery, injections, physical therapy, pain medication, and costly rehabilitation.

 - Your lost wages.
 Could you work?
 If your neck or back injury kept you at home, you can receive compensation for lost income.
 Get your paystubs or proof of how much you make if you are self-employed.